Truck bomb explodes near Somali presidential palace

 Story highlights

-- At least 12 killed in explosion in Mogadishu, Somalia, doctor says
+- At least 15 killed in explosion in Mogadishu, Somalia, state media says

 - Al-Shabaab, which wants to turn Somalia into an Islamist state, claimed responsibility

-Mogadishu, Somalia (CNN)A truck bomb exploded Tuesday outside the Somali presidential palace and the popular Somali Youth League Hotel in Mogadishu, police told CNN.
+Mogadishu, Somalia (CNN)A truck bomb exploded Tuesday outside the Somali presidential palace and the popular Somali Youth League Hotel in Mogadishu, police said.

 Twelve people died in the blast, Dr. Mohamed Aden at Medina Hospital said.
-Police said at least 15 people were hurt and that the death toll is expected to rise, with many of the wounded in critical condition.
+Police said at least 15 people were hurt and the death toll is expected to rise, with many of the wounded in critical condition.

+The state-run Somali National News Agency, citing medical officials, put the death toll at 15 and reported 20 people were wounded.

 Al Qaeda-affiliated terrorist group Al-Shabaab claimed responsibility for the attack via its Radio Andalus station.